 How can I tell if my reconstituted peptide has degraded?

-Signs of degradation include: the solution becoming cloudy or hazy when it was previously clear; visible particles or flakes forming; an unexpected change in color (most peptide solutions should be colorless to very faint yellow); or an unusual odor.
+Signs of degradation include: the solution becoming cloudy or hazy when it was previously clear; visible particles or flakes forming; an unexpected color change; or an unusual odor.
 If you observe any of these signs, do not use the solution — discard it and reconstitute a fresh vial.
-Proper refrigerated storage at 2–8°C and consistent aseptic technique are the two most effective ways to prevent premature degradation of reconstituted peptides.
+Proper refrigerated storage at 2–8°C, light protection, minimal agitation, and consistent aseptic technique are the most effective ways to reduce premature degradation risk.

 Continue Your Research